Vitamin E (Vitamin E (Dl-Alpha Tocopheryl Acetate))

 What are generics?

-Vitamin E (Dl-Alpha Tocopheryl Acetate) Information
+Vitamin E (Alpha-Tocopherol) Information

-Vitamin E (Alpha-Tocopherol) (al' fa toe kof er ol) Aquasol E® alpha-tocopherol
+(al' fa toe kof er ol)

 Vitamin E is used as a dietary supplement when the amount of vitamin E taken in the diet is not enough.
 People most at risk for vitamin E deficiency are those with a limited variety of food in their diet and people with Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever), cystic fibrosis (an inborn disease that causes problems with breathing, digestion, and reproduction), or who have gastrointestinal (GI) malabsorption problems (problems absorbing food).
 Vitamin E is also used to treat vitamin E deficiency in those at risk due to certain diseases and conditions.
 Vitamin E is in a class of medications called antioxidants.
 It is needed by the body to support the immune system and for blood clotting.
 It works as an antioxidant to protect your cells against free radicals.

 Vitamin E comes as a capsule, gel capsule, and liquid drops to take by mouth.
 It is usually taken once a day or as directed by your doctor.
 Vitamin E is available without a prescription, but your doctor may prescribe it to treat certain conditions.
 Follow the directions on the package or on your product label or doctor's instructions carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take vitamin E exactly as directed.
 Do not take more or less of it or take it more often than recommended by your doctor.
-Vitamin E supplements are available alone and in combination with other vitamins.

-Before taking vitamin E, tell your doctor and pharmacist if you are allergic to vitamin E, any other medications, or any of the ingredients in vitamin E products.
-Ask your pharmacist for a list of the ingredients. tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); certain chemotherapy medications; multivitamins; orlistat (Alli, Xenical); niacin taken in combination with simvastatin (Flolipid, Zocor); or other vitamin E supplements and fortified foods.
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects. tell your doctor if you have or have ever had medical conditions. tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking vitamin E, call your doctor.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 Unless your doctor tells you otherwise, continue your normal diet.